Urban Forest Master Plan

 Where are we in the process?

 The project includes two phases.
-Phase 1 completed in February 2025 and Phase 2 began in February 2025 and is estimated to be completed in November 2025.
+Phase 1 was completed in February 2025.
+Phase 2 began in February 2025 and is estimated to be completed in November 2025.
 Phase 1 emphasized research, analysis, and community input.
 We held our first public meeting in July, a second public meeting in October, and the Public Survey was live from September 19 - October 25.
+The Non-Native Invasive Species Assessment (NNIA)(External link) was completed in April 2025 (read summary document).
 Phase 2 of the project will include the UFMP Outline, several Draft UFMP Reports, and additional public meetings and engagement opportunities.
 Tabling events and stakeholder discussions are ongoing.
 See Phase 2 timeline below.

 What is my role?